 Within my heart

 To smile again

 ~The above is adapted from Mark's book A Song For The Season.
 Order your personally autographed copy exclusively from the Steyn Store.
 And, if you're a Mark Steyn Club member, don't forget to enter your coupon code at checkout to receive the special member's discount.

-~Last month we launched The Mark Steyn Club.
-Membership isn't for everybody, and it doesn't affect access to Song of the Week and our other familiar content, but one thing it does give you is the right to hit back at Steyn in our comments section.
+We launched The Mark Steyn Club three years ago.
+Membership isn't for everybody, and it doesn't affect access to Steyn's Song of the Week and our other familiar content, but one thing it does give you is the right to hit back at Mark in our comments section.
 So, if you're a Club member from Ruth Lowe's Ontario or anywhere else, then feel free to take issue with him by letting loose below.
 For more on The Mark Steyn Club, see here.